tiprankstipranks

 Significant portions of our revenue and cash flow are seasonal, which could cause our results of operations and liquidity to fluctuate significantly.

 A significant portion of our revenue is seasonal, especially for service lines such as Leasing and Capital markets.
 Historically, our revenue and operating income tend to be lowest in the first quarter and highest in the fourth quarter of each year.
-Also, we have historically relied on our operating cash flow to fund our working capital needs and ongoing capital expenditures on an annual basis.
-Our operating cash flow is seasonal and is typically lowest in the first quarter of the year, when revenue is lowest, and highest in the fourth quarter of the year, when revenue is highest.
-This seasonal variance between quarters makes it difficult to compare our financial condition and results of operations on a quarter-by-quarter basis.
-In addition, the seasonal nature of our operating cash flow can result in a mismatch with funding needs for working capital and ongoing capital expenditures, which causes us to rely on available cash on hand and, as necessary, our revolving credit facility.
-Further, as a result of the seasonal nature of our business, geopolitical, economic or other unforeseen disruptions occurring in the fourth quarter that impact our ability to close large transactions may have a disproportionate effect on our financial condition and results of operations.
+The seasonal variance between quarters may result in a mismatch of cash flow needs between quarters and may make it difficult to compare our financial condition and results of operations on a quarter-by-quarter basis.
+Further, as a result of the seasonal nature of our business, any geopolitical, economic or other disruptions that occur in the fourth quarter may have a disproportionate effect on our financial condition and results of operations.

 Brand / Reputation - Risk 1